couchbase/libcouchbase/doc/cbc.markdown

 ## DESCRIPTION

-`cbc` is a command line utility with your Couchbase Server cluster from the command line.
+`cbc` is a utility for communicating with a Couchbase cluster.

 `cbc` should be invoked with the command name first and then a series of command options appropriate for the specific command. `cbc help` will always show the full list of available commands.